yhyoon/pldi2023-artifact/README.md

 Here is the directory structure of this artifact:

 ```
-/abs_synth: our solver - abssynth
+/simba: our solver - simba
 /duet: baseline solver - duet
 /probe: baseline solver - probe
 /eval/*.py: evaluation scripts written in python3